GersonRS/data-engineering-for-machine-learning/README.md

 <!--
-*** Obrigado por estar vendo o nosso README.
-Se você tiver alguma sugestão
+*** Thank you for viewing our README. if you have any suggestion
-*** que possa melhorá-lo ainda mais dê um fork no repositório e crie uma Pull
+*** that can improve it even more fork the repository and create a Pull
-*** Request ou abra uma Issue com a tag "sugestão".
+*** Request or open an Issue with the tag "suggestion".
-*** Obrigado novamente!
-Agora vamos rodar esse projeto incrível :D -->
+*** Thank you again!
+Now let's run this amazing project : D -->

 # Machine Learning Model Orchestration